 Jim Blackketter served as Vice President and Director of Strategic Planning of Inmont Corporation of New York, Corporate Vice President and General Manager of lnmont’s RBH division in New Jersey, and Director of the printing ink division of BASF in Canada.

 He was a founding board member of the Kent Village District Committee.
 He served as senior deacon of the First Congregational Church of Kent, President of the Kent Chamber of Commerce, and Chairman of the Kent Zoning Board of Appeals.
 He recently served on Kent’s Streetscape Committee.
-He currently serves on Kent’s Board of Finance.

 She was a technical illustrator for several years, both full time and then as a freelancer.
 For 10 years, she assisted her husband, Marc, in running Aeroplan, Inc., a worldwide charter aircraft brokerage.
 She then sold real estate for three years before becoming associated with the Kent Library as a Board member and eager volunteer, a cause still dear to her heart.

 Driving for FISH (Friends in Service Here of Northwestern Connecticut) in Kent and the surrounding areas is another valued opportunity Jan uses to give back to the community.